tijko/QuikQl/README.md

     >>> current_tables
     [(u'Employees',)]

-You can quickly return a tables schema by calling th `get_schema` method, just pass in the name of the table you want the schema for:
+You can quickly return a tables schema by calling the `get_schema` method, just pass in the name of the table you want the schema for:

     >>> schema = session.get_schema('Employees')